 You Gotta Know These Tennis Players

 - Rod Laver (1938–present).
 Australia produced many talented players (Emerson, Rosewall, Newcombe, Stolle, Hoad) but Laver was the best of all.
 He weighed just 145 pounds in his playing days but his massive left arm generated incredible topspin shots.
-The only player to win the Grand Slam twice—in 1962 as an amateur, and in 1969 as a professional—Laver took 11 major singles titles overall.
-Turning pro in 1963, Laver won five U.S. Pro Championships; had he been allowed to play the majors from ’63 to ’67, he likely would hold the wins record instead of Pete Sampras.
+The only player to win the Grand Slam twice — in 1962 as an amateur, and in 1969 as a professional — Laver took 11 major singles titles overall.
+Turning pro in 1963, Laver won five U.S. Pro Championships; had he been allowed to play the majors from 1963 to 1967, he likely would hold the wins record instead of Pete Sampras.
 Martina Navratilova and Sampras both idolized Laver, the first to earn $1 million in a career.

 - Pete Sampras (1971–present).
 “Pistol Pete” burst onto the scene in 1990, when he became the youngest man ever to win the U.S. Open.
 He would take five U.S. Opens and two Australian Opens, but his greatest accomplishments came on the Wimbledon grass.
-Starting in 1993 he won the tournament seven times in eight years, losing only to Richard Krajicek in the quarterfinals in 1996.
+Starting in 1993 he won Wimbledon seven times in eight years, losing only to Richard Krajicek in the quarterfinals in 1996.
 The last Wimbledon win (2000) gave Sampras the all-time men’s major record, passing Roy Emerson’s 12.
-Married to actress Bridgette Wilson, Sampras silenced his critics (who thought he was washed up) by defeating Andre Agassi for the 2002 U.S. Open title—then he retired.
+Married to actress Bridgette Wilson, Sampras silenced his critics (who thought he was washed up) by defeating Andre Agassi for the 2002 U.S. Open title — then he retired.

 - Bjorn Borg (1956–present).
 On both grass and clay in the late 1970s, resistance to Borg was futile; he won Wimbledon five straight years (1976–80) and the French Open six times, for a total of 11 majors.
 Borg got started at age nine, after his father won a tennis racket in a ping-pong tournament and gave it to him.
 He took his first French in 1974 and dominated through 1981, when John McEnroe finally knocked him off at Wimbledon.
 Borg then inexplicably retired at 26; he tried an unsuccessful comeback in the early 1990s.
 Despite his great success, Borg never won the U.S. Open (reaching the final four times).
 He played at the Australian Open only once, usually preferring to take the winter months off.